backdrop-contrib/notify/README.txt

  - Truncate queue: Truncate the queue of pending notifications without sending out any notifications.

+ - Override timestamp: Change the value of the last notification timestamp.
+To resend postings that has already been sent, set pick a value before the oldest posting you want to resend.

+The text field "Last notification timestamp" can be used to override the value of the last notification timestamp.
+This value is only used to override of the operation "Override timestamp" is selected.

-The status panel gives the administrator a rough overview of the current state of the notification queue.
+The status panel at the bottom of the page gives the administrator a rough overview of the current state of the notification queue.
+Its main use is for debugging.

+Skip flags

+The Skip flags tab will show a list of all the postings that are candidates for being sent in the next notification.
+Each has a checkbox that can be checked to exclude the posting from all notification emails, including the one sent to the administrator.

 Defaults